 Federal law requires federally licensed firearms dealers to conduct a background check on all firearm purchasers using the National Instant Criminal Background Check System.
 Georgia law incorporates this requirement.1

-Georgia law prohibits anyone from knowingly attempting to solicit, persuade, encourage, or entice any dealer to transfer or otherwise convey a firearm other than to the actual buyer, or to a felon, or persons on probation for a felony or felony first offense.2
+Georgia law prohibits anyone from knowingly attempting to solicit, persuade, encourage, or entice any dealer to transfer or otherwise convey a firearm other than to the actual buyer, or to a person who has been convicted of a felony, or people on probation for a felony (or “first felony” offense).2

 Georgia law also makes it a crime for a person to knowingly and intentionally provide a firearm to any other person who is on probation as a felony first offender or has been convicted of a felony.3